PiotrFLEURY/PiotrFLEURY/README.md

 ### Hi there 👋

+I'm Piotr FLEURY, I'm currently working at [XPEHO](https://www.xpeho.com/) company as Technical Director.

+- 🔭 I’m currently working on making apps with Flutter.
+I'm also searching for new ways exchange with candidates in coding interviews
+- 🌱 I’m currently learning Jetpack Compose, Kotlin Compose, KMM, IOS, Node, Vue and a little bit of React
+- 👯 I’m looking to collaborate on new projects to share knowledge and also learn new things
+- 🤔 I’m looking for help with cloud, documentation, open source
+- 💬 Ask me about Flutter, Dart, PWA, Android, Kotlin, Java, Spring boot, REST API, Docker, CI/CD, SQL
+- 📫 How to reach me: (on Twitter @PiotrFLEURY) [https://twitter.com/PiotrFLEURY]
+- 😄 Pronouns: he/him

 <!--
-**PiotrFLEURY/PiotrFLEURY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->